Blood Transfusion Diagnostics Market Size and Share

 Blood Transfusion Diagnostics Market Analysis by Mordor Intelligence

-The blood transfusion diagnostics market stands at USD 5.97 billion in 2025 and is projected to reach USD 8.72 billion by 2030, advancing at a 7.89% CAGR.
+The blood transfusion diagnostics market size stands at USD 5.97 billion in 2025 and is projected to reach USD 8.72 billion by 2030, advancing at a 7.89% CAGR.
 Growth reflects the United States Food and Drug Administration’s decision to place laboratory-developed tests under full device regulations, widespread deployment of high-throughput nucleic acid testing platforms, and expanding donor-to-patient safety programs across emerging economies[1]U.S. Food and Drug Administration, “Laboratory Developed Tests Final Rule,” fda.gov.
 Upgrades in automation, artificial-intelligence-driven sample inspection, and fingertip capillary-blood devices shorten turnaround times, reducing staffing pressures in hospitals and blood banks.
 National donation campaigns in Asia-Pacific and Africa, rising surgical volumes in North America and Europe, and the increasing complexity of trauma care together expand baseline transfusion volumes.
 Simultaneously, industry players face cost inflation in reagents and logistics, prompting consolidation of purchasing through group-purchasing organizations while favoring manufacturers that already operate under robust quality systems.

 Key Report Takeaways